Ramachandra-rs/toucan-springboot-transaction-assignment/README.md

 A Spring Boot REST API for managing customer transactions.

 This project was developed as part of the Customer Transactions coding exercise.
-The implementation focuses on clean Java design, validation, business rules, error handling, automated testing, and maintainable project structure.
+The implementation focuses on clean Java design, validation, business rules, error handling, automated testing, API testing, and maintainable project structure.

 ---